Tips for Pet-Friendly Holiday Decorations

 - Avoid tinsel and imitation snow.
 This can cause serious internal irritation if ingested.

 - Place your edible decor out of Fido’s reach.
 Many people use strings of popcorn and candy canes to decorate their Christmas trees, but as a pet owner, you should make sure these decorations are high up on the tree where animals cannot get to them.
 It is never a good idea for pets to ingest human food.
+This doesn't mean they have to miss out on all the fun though!
+Gifts for dogs can be as simple as a packet of their favorite treats!

 As the holiday season gets closer, the weather gets colder!
 If your pet isn't blessed with a natural sweater, you can consider getting them a sweater for the chilly winter days!